torresbrandon/java-bootcamp-2016/README.md

           Monday 15:00 - 17:30: <course-name>
           Friday 08:45 - 10:40: <course-name>

-8. Identify and Optimize all queries
+6. Identify and Optimize all queries
-9. Create a table for students that have more than 1 partial note with a value less than 7.
+7. Create a table for students that have more than 1 partial note with a value less than 7.
 The table should contain the following information:
     * Student name
     * Course name
     * Average Note
-10. Add a new column to the previous table (assigned teacher) and update it with the proper information.
+8. Add a new column to the previous table (assigned teacher) and update it with the proper information.
-11. Delete the oldest teacher (courses assigned to her should be empty).

 #####Key Points:#####

-1,2,3,4,5,8
+1,2,3,4,5,6

 #####Commit:#####